 So we head back down the hill and into a bar to ask his bartender friend JP about another chicheria near the market he heard about.
 While my mind is on ancient beer production we stopped at The Craft, a cocktail bar using the latest in molecular mixology techniques.
 Resembling a science lab, the bar uses liquid nitrogen, test tubes and gels to make its fancy cocktails.
 As JP made me a Tequila Sunrises he explained every step of the very scientific process to me in Spanish.
 I understood none of it, but the drink served in test tubes with smoke coming off the top and garnished with what looked like red fish eggs on the bottom looked very cool.

 JP told Hanly about a really good chicheria near the San Pedro Market.
-He didn’t know the name of the street, but told us to take the first ally on the left after a certain mercado and the chicharia would be the door just to the left of the Coca-Cola sign.
+Not knowing the name of the street, he told us to take the first ally on the left after a certain mercado and the chicharia would be the door just to the left of the Coca-Cola sign.
 He showed us on Google map where it was and what the door looked like.
 Hanly took a photo of the door on his phone so we would know exactly where to go.
 No more wild goose chases for us.

 After another walk through town, we found the ally, we found the door, but the coca-cola sign was gone.
 The door was closed, there were no lights on and no red balloon.
 Our search for chicha was bordering on six hours.
 The streets were dark and slick from a recent rain and I was tired.
 I was about to suggest we call it a night, when Hanly asked a man walking by about the chicharia.